retr0cube/glacier-api/README.md

 ```

-**NOTE: can use this repository as a template for your own custom repo to use on the CLI.**
+**NOTE: You can use this repository as a template for your own custom repo to use on the CLI.**